MagmaWorks/Actions/README.md

 Uses organisation secret `CODECOV_TOKEN` (without having it passed down).

 Steps:
-- Checkout
-- Download coverage artifact
-- Upload to Codecov
+- For public repos: uploads to Codecov and posts a PR comment
+- For private repos: merges coverage results, generates Markdown summary, and posts as PR comment

 ### dotnet-pack-release.yml